 Flying Easter Bells That magically drop Chocolate Eggs (Les cloches volantes)

 It’s tradition to tell children that flying bells bring the chocolate treats for the Easter egg hunt.

 The tradition of the flying Easter bell began around the 7th century in Europe.

 THE FLYING BELLS LEGEND

 To commemorate the time that elapsed between the death of Christ and his resurrection, the Church forbade ringing church bells on Holy Thursday, Good Friday, and Holy Saturday.

-The legend parents tell children in certain Catholic countries and particularly in France, is that Church bells stop ringing on Holy Thursday because they have to fly to Rome to get blessed by the pope.
+The legend parents tell children in certain Catholic countries, particularly in France, is that Church bells stop ringing on Holy Thursday because they have to fly to Rome to get blessed by the pope.

-The bells are usually equipped with a pair of wings, ribbons or are carried on a chariot.
+The bells are usually equipped with a pair of wing ribbons or are carried on a chariot.